 Whiplash accounts for 75% of the UK’s motor insurance claims – the average for the rest of Europe is 40%.

-Besides the only now insurance cost, treating whiplash also costs the NHS 8 million a year.
+Besides the viagra order insurance cost, treating whiplash also costs the NHS 8 million a year.

 The Association of British Insurers (ABI), which represents most of the UK’s major insurance companies, says whiplash claims account for 14% of every driver’s premium – or an average 66 a year.